AllanKirui/YourNotes/README.md

 -  Github - [Allan Kirui](https://www.github.com/AllanKirui)
 -  Instagram - [@nallawilljr](https://www.instagram.com/nallawilljr)

-## Acknowledgements
+## Acknowledgments

--  I can't thank enough the people who helped me, in one way or another, while I was working on the project. **Thank you**:
+I can't thank enough the people who helped me, in one way or another, while I was working on the project. **Thank you**:

 -  [Nelson Ombuya](https://www.github.com/nelsonombuya) has been a very long-time friend of mine.
 He helped me understand how to approach the project by building a better **code architecture** and writing better **logic**.